 Eat outside.
 To quote myself from our daily routine post,”My kids inevitably spill milk everywhere, plop oatmeal on the table, or smash a banana on the floor.
 Inside that would spell frustration, outside it spells bird food.”

 Let the kids spend lots of time outside.
 This is my sanity saver.
 Outside is their “yes zone” There are very few things I have to tell them no to when they play outside.
+While they are playing outside, I usually get time to wash dishes or vacuum clean my house (if interested, check out Riccar R10CV vacuum cleaner).
+It can be challenging to set aside a separate time for cleaning in a home with children because things tend to get messy and dirty quite quickly.
+In this regard, outside play is generally appreciated by parents since it allows them to get household chores done without worrying about the children.
 That makes everyone happy 🙂

 Have a solid routine.
 The kids know what to expect and there’s very little argument against it once it’s established.
 See what our daily routine is like here.

 Encourage independence.
 You’ve only got two arms and you are outnumbered.
 Keep it together by having kids do some tasks on their own.
-I love the old Montessori adage, “Never help a child with a task at which he feels he can succeed.”
+Only if it’s major tasks that you can’t handle alone, you can seek professional help to assist you (check out these Denver house cleaning services as an example).
+Having said that, I do love the old Montessori adage, “Never help a child with a task at which he feels he can succeed.”

 Have the kids help clean.
 I’m not saying they should take on the entire list of household chores, but mine LOVE helping with some easy tasks: sweeping with a child sized broom,vacuuming with this vacuum (never really picks up dirt, but its fun to pretend!), or just giving them a baby wipe and letting them clean doors and walls.